 It seems only layer-tree-layer keys have absolute paths, datasource keys have relative paths

 There is also a reasonable question as to why the layer data is duplicated in two sets of keys which basically refer to the same layers.
 When manually editing project files this means two separate sets of keys have to be searched and edited.

-#1 Updated by Steve Lowman almost 2 years ago
+#1 Updated by Steve Lowman about 6 years ago

 I just tried 'save as' to a different file name in the same folder for an existing large file with no absolute paths.
 It created 220 'source=' attributes in the <layer-tree-layer> keys.
 So, the problem seems to be not just about existing absolute paths.